DatabayAG/Web-Push-Notifications/README.md

 ```

 The response of the promise passed as argument is the actual token.
-When you combine the token with the default firebase cloud messaging
+When you combine the token with the default `Firebase` cloud messaging
 send url (https://fcm.googleapis.com/fcm/send/) you get your personal
 endpoint for your push notifications.